nfagerlund/pe_280_mcollective_fix/README.md

 Assign the class `pe_280_mcollective_fix` to every node in your infrastructure.
 It will either fix the PE 2.8.0 MCollective problems or have no effect, depending on whether the node is affected by the problem.

-The easiest way to do this is PE is to:
+The easiest way to do this in PE is to:

 * [Add the class to the Puppet Enterprise console][add_class]
 * [Assign the class to the console's "default" group][assign_class]